Solar Panels in Cowes, Isle of Wight

 Population and housing data: ONS Census 2021.

 Cowes is a town in Isle of Wight with a population of 10,405 (ONS Census 2021).
 Cowes's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Cowes is PO31.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,288 kWh per year (1072 kWh/kWp).
-Isle of Wight ranks #4 in the UK for solar yield, making Cowes an excellent location for solar panels.
+Isle of Wight ranks #4 in the UK for solar yield, which puts Cowes among the better places in the country to fit panels.

 Save on Electricity Bills